SanderBuK/Kubernetes-VPA/README.md

 After following the guide and installing the webdriver while also having it in the correct folder the scripts can be run using python3 by writing

-`python3 [scriptname].py YourJupyterHubUrl`
+`python3 selenium_script.py YourJupyterHubUrl [workloadtype]`

-The script will create a new user and open a create a notebook where it will run some python code depending on which script you ran
+The script will create a new user and open a create a notebook where it will run some python code depending on which workload you chose either bursty or ramping